butfirstchai.com

 First thing is to keep your ingredients ready to use.

-• break the biscuits roughtly into large and small pieces with your hands or in a bag with rolling pin.
-I like to do with hands to have more control.
-We don' want to too much powder.
+• Break the biscuits roughly into large and small pieces with your hands or in a bag with a rolling pin.
+I like to do things with my hands to have more control.
+We don't want too much powder.

-• chop the chocolate and butter to similar size so they melt together easily.
+• Chop the chocolate and butter to a similar size so they melt together easily.

-Next, prepare the chocolate sauce.
-Use a heavy-bottomed saucepot on a lowest heat to prevent burning the chocolate.
+• Next, prepare the chocolate sauce.
+Use a heavy-bottomed saucepot on the lowest heat to prevent burning the chocolate.
 You may set up the double-boiler method for safe results.

-Make the chocolate sauce by melting the chopped chocolate with butter and sugar.
-Whisk in the cream, tahini and vanilla until silky smooth sauce.
-Taste and check the sweetness and add more if required at this stage.
+• Make the chocolate sauce by melting the chopped chocolate with butter and sugar.
+Whisk in the cream, tahini and vanilla until a silky smooth sauce.
+Taste and check the sweetness, and add more if required at this stage.

 How to substitute chocolate with cocoa powder?